warrmu01/WildHacks-25/README.md

 ---

-Made with Redbull, chaos, and just a bunch of friends at Wild Hacks 2025.
+Made with Redbull, chaos, and just a bunch of free food at Wild Hacks 2025.